Traumatic Livelihood: Release and promotion

 "Piggie" was released as the lead single from Traumatic Livelihood on 9 June 2023, followed by "Favourite Toy" on 11 August.
-Three days after the release of its third single, "Terrified", Bean revealed the album's title, cover, and track listing for on 16 October 2023.
+Three days after the release of its third single, "Terrified", Bean revealed the album's title, cover, and track listing on 16 October 2023.
 "You Know What You've Done" was released as the album's fourth and final single on 19 January 2024.
-A music video for "Shit Show" on 5 April 2024.
-Traumatic Livelihoods visuals and music videos feature an spring and summer-influenced aesthetic with flowers as a recurring element.
-Bean intended the album's "world" to be more cinematic and personal, and provide a further contrast with its lyrical content.
-Having previously promised to stop doing so on their eighteenth birthday, Bean dropped the extreme makeup style of their Worldwide Torture era and instead adopted a more glamorous look, which they discussed in a 2023 interview with Gay Times: "No one really wants to be glamorous anymore—it's all about the, like, 'cigarette butt on the tongue' vibes—but I feel like glamour is everything, glamour is forever.
-All the most timeless icons were glamorous.
-Plus, I love a superstar moment."
+A music video for "Shit Show" was released on 5 April 2024.
+Aesthetically, Traumatic Livelihood saw Bean transitioned away from the extreme makeup style of their Worldwide Torture era towars a more glamorous, spring- and summer-influenced aesthetic with flowers as a recurring element.
+Bean intended its "world" to be more cinematic and personal and provide a further contrast with its lyrical content.

 Following an exclusive listening party at the Black Rabbit Rose in Los Angeles, where Bean hung out with 25–50 of their fans, Traumatic Livelihood was released through Aswang Birthday Cake, Interscope and Island Records on 23 February 2024.
-Bean embarked on a mini acoustic tour of the United Kingdom thereafter.
+Bean embarked on a short acoustic tour of the United Kingdom thereafter.
 After a planned deluxe edition was scrapped due to record label issues, Bean released an Extended Edition of Traumatic Livelihood on 6 September 2024.
 The extended edition features four acoustic songs recorded as part of the Strawberry House Sessions alongside a new song, "It's Not My Fault (It's Yours)".
-Bean recorded the song "on a whim", and debuted it live at Yungblud's Bludfest a week before its release as a single, on 16 August 2024.
+Bean recorded the song "on a whim" and debuted it live at Yungblud's Bludfest a week before its release as a single, on 16 August 2024.
 Bean then embarked on a headlining tour of North America, Europe and the United Kingdom, the Traumatic Livelihood World Tour, from 7 September to 28 October 2024.
-In an interview with Philthy Mag, Bean said they wanted to emphasize performance and audience interaction during their live shows whilst making some improvements to stage design.
+In an interview with Philthy Mag, Bean said they wanted to emphasise performance and audience interaction during their live shows whilst making some improvements to stage design.